 I bought a broken MSI X470 motherboard to take a stab at fixing it.
-It stoped working all of the sudden the seller claimed.
+It stopped working all of the sudden the seller claimed.
 The symptoms upon firing it up are: no post and a red EZ debug LED.
-This is a writeup of how the board was succesfully unbricked using a BusPirate, a cheap 1.8v SPI adapter and the open-source flashing software flashrom.
+This is a writeup of how the board was successfully un-bricked using a BusPirate, a cheap 1.8v SPI adapter and the open-source flashing software

 First step was to check the board for physically damaged components.
 I undid the heatsink screws and the shroud and took a couple of close-up looks at the usual suspects: capacitors, transistors and fuses.
 Nothing exploded violently on the board.
 All the caps look like they are solid state, meaning they probably didn’t leak.
 VRMs seem fine and don’t heat up uncontrollably.
 CPU heats up so it definitely gets power.